SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_cloud.md

     - Distributed processing implementation
     - Enhanced caching mechanisms
     - API endpoint for analysis access
+    - Implement an OLAP database: use PostgreSQL to send the raw data to the OLAP database
 3. **User Experience**
     - Interactive dashboard development
     - Customizable analysis parameters